Ads have some pretty great features.

-Once you leave my website, odds are you’re never coming back.
+Once you leave my website, odds are that you will NEVER come back.

 We’ve all experienced a website where the ads made the site unusable.
 Particularly on mobile.
 Even if your ads are functional and classy, your users will find them annoying.

 But it goes beyond annoyance.
 There should be essential calls to action on your website.
 When you start putting advertisements all over the place, you end up with as many calls to action as you have ads.
-This dilutes the effectiveness of your calls to action, making it harder to send traffic where you want it to go.
+This dilutes the effectiveness of your CTA’s and makes it hard to direct your traffic anywhere.

 Your brand also likely has a color scheme.
 With ads, you lose control of that as well.
-When the bright pink ads don’t match your brand’s colors, what are you going to do?
-There’s nothing you can do minus not using ads.
+When the ads don’t match the look & feel you’re going for there’s nothing you can do about it.